List of Friday the 13th characters: Eddie Kelso

 Eddie Kelso is a promiscuous teenager who is often getting trouble for being caught with girlfriend Tina on private property.
 He and Tina sneak into the woods and have sex.
 Eddie goes to freshen up at a nearby lake, as he is gone Tina is killed.
-When Eddie returns he discovers her deceased corpse.
+When Eddie returns he discovers her corpse.
 As he backs away in horror against a tree a strap is thrown over his eyes and Roy Burns, masquerading as Jason, tightens it by twisting a branch attached to the strap eventually crushing Eddie's skull.